 The majority of mankind will be saved – will you be among them?

-Various biblical texts are wrongly used to support this unbiblical idea.
+Various biblical texts are wrongly used to support this unbiblical idea that the Lord Jesus Christ will save only a minority of mankind:

 - Jesus said: “Narrow is the way which leads to life, and few there be that find it” Mat 7:14.
-However, Jesus does not say that there will always be few.
-There were few in His day, and there may be few in your locality, but it is not always so.
+However, Jesus did not say that there will always be few.
+There were few in His day, and there may be few in your locality, but it is not and will not always be so.
+During the biblical Millennium, when there will be good and widespread preaching of the Gospel, many will believe in Jesus Christ as Saviour.
+In the meanwhile, it is not so.

 - “A remnant shall be saved” Rom 9:27.
 Paul wrote this in the context of there being many unbelieving Jews in his day.
 It will not always be so.
-Paul was dealing with the small number of Jews in his day who believed in Jesus as the Messiah by showing that it was predicted by Old Testament Scripture.
+Paul was dealing with the relatively small number of Jews in his day who believed in Jesus as the Messiah by showing that it was predicted by Old Testament Scripture that even in the worst of times there would be a remnant of believers.
 This is not a comment on the whole number of the saved.

 - Jesus said: “Fear not, little flock” Lk 12:32.
 The disciples were a little flock in Christ’s day, but He went on to say, “it is your Father’s good pleasure to give you the kingdom.”
-The little flock is not a comment on the whole number of the saved.
+The little flock is a term of endearment in their trying circumstances and it is not a comment on the whole number of the saved.

 The Bible teaches the opposite of this depressing doctrine.